-It is anticipated that the Fund will pay limited increases for members that have reached State Pension Age (SPA) by 6 April 2016, with the Government providing the remainder of the inflationary increase.
+As a result of the High Court's Lloyds ruling on the equalisation of GMPs between genders, it is anticipated that the Fund will pay limited increases for members that have reached State Pension Age (SPA) by 6 April 2016, with the Government providing the remainder of the inflationary increase.

-For members that reach SPA after this date, it was assumed that the Fund will be required to pay the entire inflationary increase.
+For members that reach SPA after this date, it has been assumed in the valuation that the Fund will be required to pay the entire inflationary increase.
 It is not therefore necessary to make any adjustments to the value placed on the liabilities as a result of the above outcome.